 Naydev admits that he “did not think this through before I jumped.
 My idea was this would be a good laugh for my friends and I would just swim back to shore and continue my vacation and never thought this would be this serious.”

 Of course, that is not how things played out.
-“Local police in Nassau, Bahamas were called in to pick us up from the ship,” says the jumper, “but fortunately, the police thought the whole situation was amusing and did not proceed to file any legal actions.”
+“Local police in Nassau, Bahamas, were called in to pick us up from the ship,” says the jumper, “but fortunately, the police thought the whole situation was amusing and did not proceed to file any legal actions.”

 “I Don’t Want To Feel Responsible”

 But all one need do is look at the comments beneath Naydev’s Instagram post to realize that he has, in fact, “inspired” others.
 While the vast majority have taken him to task and pointed out that he could have been killed, some suggested following in his footsteps on their next cruise, even coming up with ways to up the stakes.
 Others, however, predicted that had this turned tragic — as it so easily could — Royal Caribbean would not be the ones pursuing legal actions.
-“If he would have broken his neck,” wrote Instagrammer jeffrey.talbot.102, “he and his family would be the first people in court suiting the cruise line, and if he would have died, his family would have been in court saying, ‘our little angel would never do this on his own.”
+“If he would have broken his neck,” wrote Instagrammer jeffrey.talbot.102, “he and his family would be the first people in court suiting the cruise line, and if he had died, his family would have been in court saying, ‘our little angel would never do this on his own.”

 Should Naydev be held legally accountable for his actions?